 Tracking The Odds: The Roulette Concert Archive

 Tracking The Odds: The Roulette Concert Archive is a monthly hour-long radio special produced by Roulette Intermedium (roulette.org) and broadcast in partnership with Wave Farm’s WGXC 90.7-FM and Standing Wave Radio.
 The broadcasts feature selected highlights from Roulette’s New York experimental music space dating from the early 1980s to the present.
 Thousands of rare, formative, and often unheard recordings by innovators and adventurous musicians populate the archive.
-Tracking The Odds airs the third Thursday of each month at 1 a.m.
-ET and is archived at wavefarm.org.
+Tracking The Odds airs the fourth Monday of the month from 3 p.m. to 4 p.m. and is archived at wavefarm.org.

 Founded in 1978, Roulette operates a 400-seat concert hall on Atlantic Avenue in Brooklyn with a focus on experimental and unorthodox music and performance across all genres and media.
 It's archive of thousands of audio and video recordings is currently being restored.